Noncompete Laws by State

 - There may be relevant decisions, but the outcome did not definitively decide the issue; or

 - There may be conflicting decisions on the topic.

-A cell marked with "N/A" signifies that the state's law does not address a particular requirement or enforceability consideration.
+A cell marked with "N/A" signifies that the law does not address a particular requirement or enforceability consideration.